ran-research-lab/earsketch-webclient-2025/README.md

   - `manual/`
     Manual tests.
 Developers fill these out and upload the results to Teams, under Test Results on #estech.

-- `scripts/`
-  Main source directory.

 - `lib/`
   Third-party libraries (not included in `package.json`) and parts of our code that need to be separate.
 Note that our copy of `droplet` is customized.

 - `src/`
-    Our source code.
+  Main source directory.
   - `index.js`
     Outermost entry point: loads modules in order.

   - `api/`
     Defines the EarSketch API for use in user code (JS or Python).

   - `data/`
     Miscellaneous JSON data stored in globals: `ESApiDoc`, `ESMessages`, `ESNum_Slides`, `ESCurr_*`.

   - `locales/`
     Language/locale-specific strings files for translation support

   - `model/`
     - `applyeffects.js`
       User-accessible effects, built on top of WebAudio nodes.

     - `esutils.js`
       Utility functions used throughout the code.

   - `setup.js`
     Connects to SoundCloud; user ID is determined by the host.

   - `app/`

     Our main source directory.
     Contains a variety of controllers, including:
     - `ideController.js`

     And many others.
 If you're looking at some big, visible piece of client functionality and you're wondering where it lives, the answer is probably `webclient/scripts/src/app`.

     More code lives in the subdirectory `services/`.
 The modules here don't touch the UI directly; rather, the are invoked by the relevant controllers.
 (For example, `dawController.js`(deprecated/removed) uses `services/player.js`, `ideController.js` uses `services/compiler.js`, etc.)

 ### Notes and Maintenance TODOs